JieunKwon/React_create_theFirstApp/README.md

  9. Open http://localhost:3000 in the browser to see running the app

+    To change the page, edit App.js

- View the Simple App with an image and text
+ 10. View the Simple App

+ I added my picture and the link to my Github page

  <img src="img/theFirstApp.PNG" width="450px" >